Everyone speaks the same language when using construction cost codes. They’re the rosetta stone of our industry.

 Whether using a standardised cost coding structure or creating your own from scratch, here are a few things to remember when updating and maintaining your cost coding structure.

-I hope you got what you came for from this article.
-I've covered the cost code subject in a 'medium' level fashion, but it goes far deeper.
-If you want more information, or to talk about anything construction, I'm always checking my LinkedIn.
-Here's a link to my profile.
+We hope you got what you came for from this article.
+We've covered the cost code subject in a 'medium' level fashion, but it goes far deeper.
+If you want more information, or to talk about anything construction, We're always available.